 Are Intake or Tuition Fees refundable?

 No. Intake fees secure the date your daughter is scheduled to come into the program.
-In the event something comes up that prevents your daughter from arriving on her scheduled date, we may schedule a different date for her intake and apply that fee to the new date.
+In the event that something prohibits her from entering the program on her scheduled date, we may schedule a different date for her intake and apply that fee to the new date.
 If a new date is NOT scheduled, this fee is forfeited.
 Reapplication and re-scheduling will require a new Intake fee payment unless it has been agreed to otherwise.

 Paid Tuition fees are nonrefundable.
-Upon Intake, the initial tuition payment is due.
+Upon Intake, the initial payment of $4,500 is due.
 Should your daughter make the decision to run from the program, be discharged prior to completion or you decide to remove her from the program, except in the event of a medical emergency, you will NOT be issued a refund.
 You will NOT however, be responsible for the payment of any additional funds.

 What do you mean by “faith-based” program?

-Teen Challenge is known to be the most successful program of its kind with a well-documented independent study reporting an 86% success rate!
+Adult & Teen Challenge is known to be the most successful program of its kind with a well-documented independent study reporting an 86% success rate!
 The reason for our success is our unwavering commitment to provide Christ-centered care.
 Every aspect of our program – the curriculum, counseling and 24/7 supervision – is Christ-centered and focused on teaching these young women that there is a hope, a future and a plan for their lives through Jesus.

 We are a discipleship program designed to get to the root of whatever the problem might be and help our students view their issues and their lives through the lens of God’s Word.
 Our students participate in daily devotions, Bible study, Christian curriculum, chapel, church/worship services, and the daily living of Godly principles for relationships, personal responsibility and attitude.